 TRAINING FOR DIRECTORS

-The Company will provide a comprehensive, formal and tailored induction to each newly appointed Director on his or her first appointment in order to enable he/she has appropriate understanding of the business and operations of the Company that he/she is fully aware of his/her responsibilities and obligations under the Listing Rules and relevant regulatory requirements.
+The Company will provide a comprehensive, formal and tailored induction to each newly appointed Director on his or her first appointment in order to enable him or her to have an understanding of the business and operations of the Company and be fully aware of his or her responsibilities and obligations under the Listing Rules and relevant regulatory requirements.

-All the Directors namely Mr. Pan Shiyi, Mrs. Pan Zhang Xin Marita, Ms. Yan Yan, Mr. Sun Qiang Chang, Mr. Cha Mou Zing, Victor and Mr. Xiong Ming Hua were provided with regular updates on the Group’s business, operations, and financial matters as well as regulatory updates on applicable legal and regulatory requirements.
+All the Directors namely Mr. Pan Shiyi, Mrs. Pan Zhang Xin Marita, Ms. Yan Yan, Ms. Tong Ching Mau, Mr. Sun Qiang Chang, Mr. Cha Mou Zing, Victor and Mr. Xiong Ming Hua were provided with regular updates on the Group’s business, operations, and financial matters, as well as regulatory updates on applicable legal and regulatory requirements.
 In addition, all Directors also participated in other courses relating to the roles, functions and duties of a listed company director or further enhancements of their professional development by way of attending training courses or via on-line aids or reading relevant materials.